 The engine cover is a machinery guard.
 DO NOT operate your outboard with the cover off unless you are performing maintenance or emergency starting, and then be careful to keep hands, hair, and clothing clear of all moving parts.
-Contact with moving parts could cause injury.
+Contact with moving parts could cause injury

-- Always shut off the outboard when your boat is near people who are in the water. - ▲ Be familiar with the waters you are operating in.
+Be familiar with the waters you are operating in.
 The gearcase of this outboard extends below the water surface and could potentially come in contact with underwater obstructions.
 Contact with underwater obstructions may result in loss of control and personal injury.